They were the one, and you made a huge mistake. Not all is lost; you can still get them back - and keep them.

 What To Text After No Contact

 Breakup coach Brad Browning believes that texting is a great way to start communicating with an ex.
-There’s a lot less pressure to respond and you’re able to think about your responses.
+There’s a lot less pressure to respond, and you’re able to think about your responses.
 It also allows you to start on the important task of establishing positive communication with your ex.

+So, what should you text after no contact?
 The trick is to not come off as too desperate or pushy when trying to open the channels of communication again.

 Great Icebreaker Texts